-- The Shared Library makes sure that you use validated resources and images as they are accessible from within PowerPoint, Excel and Word.
-This also means that no one can accidentally erase all files and documents and helps organise content into folders.
+- The Content Library provides access to the latest, compliant resources and images from within PowerPoint, Excel and Word.
+It also means that no one can accidentally erase all files and documents, plus helps organize content into folders.

 - Slide Check is great for making sure that your PowerPoint documents are flawless.
-It will also signal if you are using outdated slides that have since been updated in the library.
-Compliance is now easier than ever!
+It will also signal if you are using outdated slides that have since been updated in the Library.

-- The Excel to PowerPoint Link uses unbreakable links.
-This means that your documents will always contain the most up to date data.
+- The Excel to PowerPoint Link lets you connect data from Excel to PowerPoint or Word and update it with our unbreakable Link.
+This means that your documents will always contain the most up-to-date data.

-- The Clean and Prepare tool helps you reduce your Excel file size so they can be sent via email and not through a document hosting platform where files can be accessible by third parties.
+- The Clean and Prepare tool helps you reduce your Excel file size so it can be sent via email and not through a document hosting platform, where files can be accessible by third parties.

 If working safely is as important as working efficiently, we would be pleased to show you what UpSlide can do to ease the document security management of your company.